yi-miao/yi-miao/README.md

-Hello, my name is Yi Miao, BSc, MSc.
+Hello, my name is Yi Miao (miaoyi@rogers.com), BSc, MSc.

 I worked as an IT consultant at BMO, CIBC, TD, Sociabank and State Street for about 20 years on Market Risk
 Credit Risk, Operational Risk, Liquidity Risk and Technologies.

 With my education background of Electrical Engineering, PhD research on Intelligent Agent and certified SCSA,
-OCP DBA, SCEA, PMP and CIM many years ago, I recently have some time to persue my personal interests in
+OCP DBA, SCEA, PMP and CIM many years ago, I recently have chance to persue my interests in some areas of
-some areas of Data Science, focused on Computer Vision, Machine Learning and Animation perticularly.
+Data Science focused on Computer Vision, Machine Learning and Animation perticularly.

 I am also interested in investment, reading (history, philosophy and psychology), travel and home renovation.